 - 1. Build a kernel specification file that identifies the process proxy class to be used. - 2.
 Implement the process proxy class such that it supports the four primitive functions of poll(), wait(), send_signal(signum) and kill() along with launch_process(). - 3.
 If the process proxy corresponds to a remote process, derive the process proxy class from RemoteProcessProxy and implement confirm_remote_startup() and handle_timeout(). - 4.
-Insert invocation of a launcher (if necessary) which builds the connection file and returns its contents on the {response_address} socket.
+Insert invocation of a launcher (if necessary) which builds the connection file and returns its contents on the {response_address} socket and following the encryption protocol set forth in the other launchers.